gdotgordon/ipverify/README.md

 Contains the HTTP handlers for the various endpoints.
 Primary responsibility is to unmarshal incoming requests, convert them to Go objects, and pass them off to the service layer, get the responses back from the service layer, convert any errors (or not) to appropriate HTTP status codes and send them back to the HTTP layer.

 ### *service* package
-The service implements the Service interface, as SQLiteService.
+The service implements the Service interface, as `SQLiteService`.

 ### Architecture, Optimizations and Assumptions

 My goal was to write code that made intelligent tradeoffs between efficiency, maintainability, and practicality (given that there was only a week to work on this).

 Two of the biggest tools I used were reading the source code of external packages, Go profiling, plus the benchmark test I wrote `BenchmarkIndex()` in service/benchmark_test.go.
-Using that test, I could swap in and out various ideas for optimation to see how they helped or hurt.
+Using that test, I could swap in and out various ideas for optimization to see how they helped or hurt.

 ## Database
 The database is a single table storing the four incoming elements, with the unique UUID being the primary key.
 It uses a RWMutex so that the reads may proceed when no writer is present.